12 ways to make your computer look and sound better

 5. Customize your notifications

-From this menu, you can perform a few other tasks.
-If you have specific sound clips in mind for events, click Browse.
+You can also perform a few other tasks from this menu.
+If you have specific sound clips in mind for events, click Browse to select them from your computer.
 To turn off sounds altogether, open the Sound Scheme drop-down menu and choose No Sounds.
 You can even enable or disable the Windows startup sound with its own individual checkbox.